trokster/xcayp/README.md

 synchronisation capabilities.
 Allowing a radical approach to user interfaces, development and deployment.

 For the time being the interface is composed of:
  - A code editor allowing online modification of the interface objects, regenerating the frontend in real time.
  - Widgets controling the connection to the remote DBs, and therefore choose if work is performed locally or synchronised directly to the server whenever you are online.

-The goal is to provide the community with a robust interface base which can be used by other as the fundation to build their online aplications.
+The goal is to provide the community with a robust interface along with a component repository that can be used by others as the fundation to build their online applications.

 Status
 ------